deep-learning-indaba/Baobab/api/baobab_tutorial.md

 ### Migrations and databases (for back-end developers)
 Databases are used to organise and store information for easy information access and retrieval.
-[PostgreSQL](https://www.postgresqltutorial.com/what-is-postgresql/) is an fullly object-relational database management system.SQL [(Structured Query Language)](http://www.sqlcourse.com/intro.html) is the language used for communication  with the database.
-T
+[PostgreSQL](https://www.postgresqltutorial.com/what-is-postgresql/) is an fully object-relational database management system.SQL [(Structured Query Language)](http://www.sqlcourse.com/intro.html) is the language used for communication  with the database.
 [ORM](https://www.fullstackpython.com/object-relational-mappers-orms.html) (object-relational mapper) allows the programmer to communicate with the database in a Python, instead of the database query language (or SQL) which can get quite complicated.

 #### What are migrations?